espressif/idf-component-manager/docs/en/guides/roles.rst

 -  Upload and manage components in the registry
 -  Access the registry's API
--  Manage various access and permission settings
+-  Manage access and permission settings

-Roles are used to control access in the ESP Component Registry.
+Roles are used to control access within the ESP Component Registry.
 They can be assigned at two levels:

-#. **Namespace Level** - Grants access and permissions within a particular namespace.
+#. **Namespace Level** – Grants access and permissions within a specific namespace.
-#. **Component Level** - Grants more fine-grained control for individual components.
+#. **Component Level** – Provides more fine-grained control over individual components.

 .. _what_is_namespace: